Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Simulation and Empirical Analysis

 The generated multiple posterior distributions are used in the consensus mechanism module to output an optimal consensus posterior, the details of which we provide in Sections~\ref{sec:consensus} to~\ref{sec:backward}.
-More specifically, we use the following three aggregation mechanisms: \begin{enumerate}[label=(\roman*)] \item The forward KL mechanism corresponding to the reformulation~\eqref{eq:refor-F}. \item The full Wasserstein mechanism corresponding to the reformulation~\eqref{eq:consensus-W-refor}, together with the set $\mathcal{Z}$ chosen as the Euclidean ball as in Proposition~\ref{prop:bias-W}~($i$). \item A restricted Wasserstein mechanism suggested in \cite{ref:blanchet2021time-series} (Theorem~4.7), which considers the consensus posterior as the Wasserstein barycenter of the two naive posteriors $\pi_1,\pi_K$.
-The use of only two posteriors gives rise to a closed-form expression of the covariance matrix $\widehat\Sigma$ known as McCann's interpolation in~\cite{ref:McCann1997convexity}. \end{enumerate} We do not consider the backward KL mechanism in Section~\ref{sec:backward} as it is non-convex and hence it is challenging to solve for large values of $K$.
-In order to satisfy the simultaneous diagonalizability assumption for the forward KL mechanism and the full Wasserstein mechanism, we project the covariance matrices of the posteriors to the same eigenbasis.
+More specifically, we use the following three aggregation mechanisms: \begin{enumerate}[label=(\roman*)] \item The forward KL mechanism corresponding to the reformulation~\eqref{eq:refor-F}. \item The full Wasserstein mechanism corresponding to the reformulation~\eqref{eq:consensus-W-refor}, together with the set $\mathcal{Z}$ chosen as the Euclidean ball as in Proposition~\ref{prop:bias-W}~($i$). \item The restricted Wasserstein mechanism suggested in Proposition~\ref{prop:reformKis2}, which (effectively) only considers the consensus posterior as the Wasserstein barycenter of the two naive posteriors $\pi_1$ and $\pi_K$. \end{enumerate} We do not consider the backward KL mechanism in Section~\ref{sec:backward} as it is non-convex and hence it is challenging to solve for large values of $K$.
+To satisfy the simultaneous diagonalizability assumption for the forward KL mechanism and the full Wasserstein mechanism, we project the covariance matrices of the posteriors to the same eigenbasis.
 We choose the orthogonal matrix $V$ (as in Lemma~\ref{lemma:projection-V}) as the eigenbasis of the covariance of the first posterior, and we follow Lemma~\ref{lemma:projection-V} \ref{lemma:projection-V1} to project the other posteriors onto this basis.
-As we have remarked before, the tolerance parameter $\delta$ in~\eqref{eq:refor-F} and~\eqref{eq:consensus-W-refor} indicates how much of look-ahead bias is accepted in the aggregated posterior $\pi\opt$.
+As we have remarked, the tolerance parameter $\delta$ in~\eqref{eq:refor-F} and~\eqref{eq:consensus-W-refor} indicates how much of look-ahead-bias is accepted in the aggregated posterior $\pi\opt$.
 We select the $\delta$ parameter from the $10$ values equi-spaced between $0$ and $\delta_{max}$, where $\delta_{max}$ is computed using~\eqref{eq:biasF} or~\eqref{eq:euclideanball} by setting $\lambda_K=1$, i.e., $\delta_{max}=\max_{j\in[n]}\left|c_{Kj}/d_{Kj}^{-1}-v_j^\top\m_1\right|$ for the forward KL reformulation and $\delta_{max} = \|\mu_K-\mu_1\|_2^2$ for the Wasserstein reformulation.